Skip to Content

 Let’s Get to It.

 Buy a whole chicken.
-We raise our chickens and eat throughout the year.
+We raise our chickens and eat them throughout the year.
 But if you buy these from the store, they are VERY cost-efficient.
 Opt for under $0.99/lb as a decent deal.

-Sometimes our local grocery store will run specials where they are 69¢/lb.
+Sometimes, our local grocery store will run specials where they are 69¢/lb.
 That’s the price to stock up and get as many that will fit in your freezer.

 We are a family of four, and I can get three meals out of this chicken for us.